 Described as a growth regulator and herbicide was shown by Silim et al. (1993) to induce drought resistance in seedlings of several conifers viz western red cedar (Thuja plicata), yellow cedar (Chamaecyparis nootkatensis), and white spruce (Picea glauca).
 Mefluidide caused an accumulation of ABA in all three species possibly providing an indication of its mode of action.

 Zhang et al. (2012) showed that long term exogenous application of melatonin to soil reduced effects of drought on apple.
-[Not an elicitor mode of action but still an interesting idea].
+Further information has been published by Wang et al. (2017).

 Liao et al. (2012) examined the effects of nitric oxide and hydrogen peroxide on adventitious rooting in marigold (Tagetes erecta L.) under drought stress and showed optimal concentrations were 10 μM of the nitric oxide donor sodium nitroprusside and 600 μM H2O2.
 Nitric oxide or H2O2 increased leaf chlorophyll content, chlorophyll fluorescence parameters, and hypocotyl soluble carbohydrate and protein content, while decreasing starch content.